waqashsn/jquery-todo/README.md

 #### NOTE
 <sup><a name="usageguidelines">1</a></sup> Since the JQuery library is loaded from a CDN and is not included in the project itself, you must be connected to the internet for this app to work.

+The app does not have data persistence yet, so if you close your browser, your added tasks will be lost.